hazelcast/hazelcast-cpp-client/README.md

 as `String`, `boolean` and `null`, respectively.
 We treat the extracted `number` values as ``long``s if they can be represented by a `long`.
 Otherwise, ``number``s are treated as ``double``s.

-It is possible to query nested attributes and arrays in JSON documents.
+It is possible to query nested attributes and arrays in the JSON documents.
 The query syntax is the same as querying other Hazelcast objects using the ``Predicate``s.

 ```C++